manoreken2/projects/README.md

 Enable HDR on Windows Display Settings to display images with HDR10.
 HDR10 PQ Image is displayed on HDR10 monitor connected to Windows PC.

-Image displaying finctionarity: supports 24bit/32bit/48bit BMP, 24bit/48bit PNG and Half float OpenEXR files.
+Image displaying functionality: supports 24bit/32bit/48bit BMP, 24bit/48bit PNG and Half float OpenEXR files.
 Drop image file to App to display it.

-Video capture functionarity: App works with DeckLink devices.
+Video capture functionality: App works with DeckLink devices.
 Tested on DeckLink Mini recorder 4K.
 Captured video is saved as Uncompressed AVI.
 Screenshot can be saved as OpenEXR image.

 ### About AVI file output of HDR10Capture